unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 With a bit of mastery you can implement the zerg dance on top of it.

-Pros: does not require kernel support nor an additional process, pretty fast
+''Pros'': does not require kernel support nor an additional process, pretty fast

-Cons: a whole copy for each reload, inconstent states all over the place (like pidfiles, logging.., the master fifo commands could help fixing them)
+''Cons'': a whole copy for each reload, inconstent states all over the place (like pidfiles, logging.., the master fifo commands could help fixing them)

 Subscription system
 *******************